-I believe that professionals are engaging more and more on LinkedIn on a grand scale, and they use it to reconnect with their peers strategically.
+I believe that professionals engage more and more through their LinkedIn profile, reconnecting with their peers strategically.

 How to create a rocking LinkedIn profile

 Every time I do a keynote on social media, the b2b members of the crowd are particularly interested in hearing me break down LinkedIn and in particular their LinkedIn profile for them.

 And I understand why.
 As the hottest professional networking site with over 200 million members, LinkedIn has launched a new design with some cool, customizable options for everyone.
 It has become more conversational and more of an interactive portfolio page than a CV.
 It’s a nice transformation from those boring days where people would come only to peek through another member’s resume info and then leave as quietly as they have arrived…